Arlorean/RaymarchVoxels/README.md

 # Raymarch Voxels

-Render a voxel models in Unity URP by rendering a cube volume and raymarching a 3D texture to display the voxels.
+Render voxel models in Unity URP by rendering a cube volume and raymarching a 3D texture to display the voxels.

 ![Demo Scene](/Images/DemoScene.png)